 In Antarctica, penguins cluster for warmth, performing intricate choreography allowing them to share resources and survive in an extreme climate.
 The penguins’ social design patterns create a blueprint for Solveig.

 Three musicians play in Solveig.
 Every sound they make is collected in a system of infinite sustain, dispersed via elegant sound design.
 Large tracts of their materials are improvised, textural, spare.
 From time to time, their sounds converge into fleeting, austere melodies, then unravel back into undulating patterns.

-Slowly shifting visual pulsations are projected onto a canopy of holographic gauze.
-Haunting colour spectrums move slowly across the canopy, almost coalescing into occasional images, before dispersing once more into light.
+Haunting colour spectrums move slowly across a canopy of holographic gauze, almost coalescing into occasional images, before dispersing once more into light.

-The brain system driving Solveig — computerised and invisible to audiences — assimilates acoustic and manipulated sound, light, image and scientific and phenomenological information collected from a 12-month cycle on Antarctica.
+The ‘consciousness’ driving Solveig — computerised and invisible to audiences — assimilates acoustic and manipulated sound, light, image and scientific and phenomenological information collected from a 12-month cycle on Antarctica.

 Solveig illuminates the interconnectedness of all things, and the cumulative effects of apparently small actions.
 Solveig aims to increase empathy with our ecosystem by creating an experience that draws people into a personal connection with Antarctica.
 It highlights our collective complicity in this fragile wilderness’ endangerment, and ways we can change the trajectory of a warming world.